The Complete Guide To Writing Meeting Minutes (Template)

 Attach Important Documents

-Not only a best practice for meeting minutes, this is something that can apply to every position in every sector!
+Not only a best practice for meeting minutes, but this is also something that can apply to every position in every sector!

 Before circulating the minutes, verify that your recipients have all of the supporting documents they need to understand the information you are providing them.
 This includes documents which are some of, but not limited to: